fawda123/EBASE/cran-comments.md

 ## Resubmission

-Resubmission to fix issues with the package description and doi documentations.
-Functions no longer write files or return messages by default.
+This is a version up for a minor documentation edit to the vignette and help files.

 ## Test environments